LABORA-INF-UFG/oaisim-free5gc-install/README.md

 This parameter represents the access port of Web Application.
 The default value used is **3000**.

 #### deploy_oaisim
-This is control parameter of deployment OpenAirInterface System Emulation.
+This is control parameter of deployment [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation).
 If you want to deploy only [Free5GC](https://www.free5gc.org/) components, you can cheange the parameter value to ```deploy_oaisim='false'```.
 The default value used is **true**.

 #### deploy_free5gc
 This is control parameter of deployment Free5GC.
 If you want to deploy only [OpenAirInterface System Emulation](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirLTEEmulation) components, you can cheange the parameter value to ```deploy_free5gc='false'```.
 The default value used is **true**.
 It's important you know that if you install only _OpenAirInterface System Emulation_ components and do not install _Free5GC_, the presented test in [before sections](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install/blob/master/README.md#4---testing-user-equipments-ue-internet-connection) do not works, in other words, the UEs can not access the internet.

 #### init_free5gc_elements_simulation
-This is a control parameter of free5gc process simulation start.
+This is a control parameter of [Free5GC](https://www.free5gc.org/) process simulation start.
 The default value is **false**, if you decide set this parameter with **true** in deployment process, the steps described into [section 3.1](https://github.com/LABORA-INF-UFG/oaisim-free5gc-install#31---running-free5gc-components) not be necessary.